Marina Burton Blickley is an experienced counselor and litigator representing companies and employers of all sizes.

 Marina is also an experienced litigator and advocate assisting companies and employers in litigation arising from business and employment disputes.
 Marina has represented employers defending claims of employment discrimination, harassment, hostile work environment, failure to accommodate, wage and hour violations, and retaliation before the EEOC, DOL, OFCCP, state agencies, and local state and federal courts.
 Marina also represents companies in enforcement of restrictive covenants, theft of trade secrets, and breach of contract actions.
 Marina has also represented government contractor clients in bid protests before the GAO.

-Marina has been named to the Virginia “Rising Stars” lists for employment and labor law for four consecutive years.
-She has also been named to the District of Columbia “Rising Stars” lists for employment and labor for three consecutive years.
+Marina has been named to the Virginia “Rising Stars” lists for employment and labor law for five consecutive years.
+She has also been named to the District of Columbia “Rising Stars” lists for employment and labor for four consecutive years.